Getting Started

 To sign in to the Sila Console you will use the username or email and password you created when you signed up for an account (Step 1).

 Start your journey with a multi-step process that prioritizes your success.
-This is a critical undertaking that can take 3 months or more to complete.
 The exact time line will depend on the specifics of your business case and turn-around times.
 We designed it to safeguard your investment by minimizing the risk of spending time and effort on projects unlikely to secure approval from key stakeholders along the way.

-All business requirements will be communicated to you by your Sila Onboarding Specialist.
+All business requirements will be communicated to you by our onboarding team.

-• Phase I: Submitting details for review by one of our Sale Account Executives (you can connect with the sales team via the website or the home page of the Console).
+• Phase 1: Submitting details for review by one of our Sale team (you can connect with them at [email protected] or the homepage of the Console).

-• Phase IIa: Once an MSA has been signed your Sales AE will work with the Sila Onboarding team to collect documents and perform due diligence in order to learn more about your business and the intended use of the Sila API.
+• Phase 2a: Once an MSA has been signed, your Sales AE will work with our onboarding and compliance teams to collect documents and perform due diligence in order to learn more about your business and the intended use of the Sila API.

-• Phase IIb: You will also work with the Sila’s Integration team ensure your platform meets the Technical requirements (outlined below).
+• Phase 2b: You will work with Sila's onboarding, compliance, and integration engineering teams to ensure your platform meets the Technical requirements (outlined below).

-• Phase III: Once phase II is complete the Sila Onboarding team will submit your package to our banking partner to request approval and access to the Sila Production Env.
+• Phase 3: Once phase 2 is complete, the onboarding and compliance team will submit your package to our banking partner to request approval and access to the Sila Production Env.

 • Depending on the level of approval received by our banking partner "production access" may be limited until testing and/or other requirements have been met.